-Rumor had it that Swiss business class was amongst the best.
-After giving it a whirl on a series of recent flights, I can say that there is no particular area where it’s “the best”, but the cumulative, solid effort make it a top way to fly.
-From their refined Zurich lounges to the delightful coffee experience on board – here’s everything you need to know about flying Swiss business class.
+Everyone loves to take a peek before flying, and rumor had it that Swiss business class was amongst the best.
+After giving it a whirl on a series of recent flights, I can say that there is no particular area where Swiss A330 Business Class is “the best”, but the cumulative, solid effort and refined service make it a top way to fly.
+From the excellent Zurich lounges to the delightful coffee experience on board – here’s everything you need to know about flying Swiss business class.

 Zurich Airport is a masterpiece.
 Fast, cheap and efficient city connections feed directly into the airport, where travelers will quickly find Swiss check in desks.
 After completing standard check in formalities, we were on our way to the Zurich A gate lounges, where most long haul travelers will experience the Swiss Business Class Lounge.